Rosmarin (rosemary, a herb) features hand-painted flowers, leaves and stripes in a beautifully warm reddish brown tone.

 The wide edge makes it easy to pass around the dishes and supports cutlery.
 For this reason, the deep plate also serves as a beautiful serving dish.
 Thanks to the edge the plate is firmly seated on drying racks.

 There are some small imperfections on these practical plates.
-For example the brown colour is a slightly uneven on the hand-painted stripes and there are a few tiny lumps on the glazing.
+For example the brown colour is a slightly uneven on the hand-painted stripes, there might be few tiny dark dots and there are a few tiny lumps or bubbles on the glazing.
 The unglazed bottom rings of the plates might have some tiny chips.
 The Arabia factory labels have worn off.
 Please see the additional photos.